 Champions League and Euro League play takes place from mid-September to mid-June.
 These games are usually held on weekday evenings so as to accommodate the league schedules of the participating teams.

-Serie A and the lower leagues occasionally play in the middle of the week for three reasons: Coppa Italia matches, in the run-up to a holiday weekend, or to make up games that were postponed due to weather or other events.
-It is rare that matches are held on major holidays, such as Christmas, so that players, coaches, refs, and fans can all spend time with their families.
+Serie A and the lower leagues occasionally play in the middle of the week for three reasons: Coppa Italia matches, in the run-up to a holiday weekend, or to make up games which were postponed due to weather or other events.
+Matches are rarely held on major holidays, such as Christmas, so players, coaches, refs, and fans can spend time with their families.

 Here are quick links to some schedules: